ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Raised fist / Cut

 If a user raises their fist and/or calls out "CUT" you immediately stop where you are and fall silent.
-Either the person will continue with giving an instruction that is directed to you as a player and shall be followed, or something serious has gone wrong and the game must take a break until the serious issue has been resolved.
+Either the person will continue with giving an instruction that is directed to you as a player which shall be followed, or something serious has gone wrong and the game must take a break until the serious issue has been resolved.

-Do not hesitate to call CUT if something happens that requires the game to stop for a period to sort things out, like for example an accident where a player got hurt.
+Do not hesitate to call CUT if the game hast to stop for a short period to sort something out, for example an accident where a player got hurt.
 Safety first.

 ### Brems